Romania election: Liberals and Social Democrats in neck-and-neck race, exit polls show | DW | 06.12.2020

 Romania's parliamentary election appeared too close to call, with exit polls released Sunday evening showing a dead-heat between the governing liberals and the left-wing opposition.

-Despite dissatisfaction with the coronavirus pandemic response, Prime Minister Ludovic Orban has gained support for the PNL by pledging to modernize the country and maintain a "pro-European" path.
+The first official results are due to be released later on Sunday night.

-Following the release of the exit polls, Orban claimed victory for his party despite the close call in the polls.
+Despite dissatisfaction with the coronavirus pandemic response, Orban has gained support for the PNL by pledging to modernize the country and maintain a "pro-European" path.

 Over 18 million Romanians were eligible to vote, although turnout dipped to historic lows in part due to concerns over becoming infected with the coronavirus.